zimdevs/dev-awesome/README.md

 ## Tools

 - [just](https://just.systems/) - just is a handy way to save and run project-specific commands.
 Cross platform script files to keep in the root of your project dir, run common tasks just like a helper .sh file, but cross platform.
+- [poe.com](https://poe.com) - Helpful AI chat.
+Quora has made an app and website that combines the top AI chatbots into one.
+Who cares right?
+Zimbos.
+No VPN required.
+Chatgpt and more without Americans telling you where to live.
+- [raycast](https://www.raycast.com/) - Raycast is a blazingly fast, totally extendable launcher.
+Sorry guys, Mac only, but soooo good.
+Search npm, docker hub, pub.dev, and more straight from your launcher.
+Soon search Chatgtp too!